bueltge/authenticator/readme.txt

 	<?php
 	$authenticator_options = apply_filters( 'authenticator_get_options', array() );

-* `authenticator_bypass` gives you the possibillity to completely bypass the authentication.
+* `authenticator_bypass` gives you the possibility to completely bypass the authentication.
 No authentication will be required then.

 	<?php
 	add_filter( 'authenticator_bypass', '__return_true' );

-* `authenticator_bypass_feed_auth` gives you the possibillity to open the feeds for everyone.
+* `authenticator_bypass_feed_auth` gives you the possibility to open the feeds for everyone.
 No authentication will be required then.

 	<?php
 	add_filter( 'authenticator_bypass_feed_auth', '__return_true' );